 To use DE, simply take a generous amount of the powdery substance and brush it into the furniture, scrubbing it into the seams and crevices.
-Allow the DE to do its work overnight, and vacuum thoroughly the next morning.
-You may need to further brush the seams and crevices to remove the last DE and any insect remains on that surface.
+Allow the DE to work overnight, and vacuum thoroughly the next morning.
+You may need to further brush the seams and crevices to remove the last DE and any insect that remains on that surface.

 Varied Carpet Beetles

 If your pest has been identified as varied carpet beetles (or any other beetle species), you may need to turn to poisons to kill off the population.
 Luckily, the poison of choice (cypermethrin or permethrin) is not easily absorbed on contact, so if you air out the furniture well after using the poison, you can quite safely use your furniture again.